|

 Publisher

-class in high school and after earning her bachelor’s degree in journalism at
+class at Mark Keppel High School and after earning her bachelor's degree in journalism at

 San Jose State College, publisher Pat Hampton knew she was born to be a